 Archived pages will be placed here as needed.

-To gain a better understanding of the topological and economic structure of the Internet, we developed a method to map Autonomous Systems (AS) to organizations that operate them.
-Our AS-ranking interactive page provides an organization-based ranking of Internet providers based on these inferred mappings.
-This data can be downloaded here: AS to Organization data.
+To better understand the topological and economic structure of the Internet, we developed a method to map Autonomous Systems (AS) to organizations that operate them.
+Our AS-ranking interactive page provides an organization-based ranking of Internet providers.

-December 10-11, 2003 An analysis by David Moore and Colleen Shannon of the December 2003 Distributed Denial-of-Service (DDoS) Attack against the SCO Group.
-For more information contact firstname.lastname@example.org We would like to thank Brian Kantor, Jim Madden, and Pat Wilson of UCSD for technical support of the Network Telescope project; Ranjita Bhagwan, kc claffy, and Mike Gannis for feedback on this document; and Rob Lemos for discussion as events unfolded.
-Support for this work was provided by Cisco Systems, NSF, DARPA, DHS, and CAIDA members.
+An analysis by David Moore and Colleen Shannon of the December 2003 Distributed Denial-of-Service (DDoS) Attack against the SCO Group.
+Ask firstname.lastname@example.org for more information.
+We would like to thank Brian Kantor, Jim Madden, Pat Wilson, Ranjita Bhagwan, kc claffy, Mike Gannis and Rob Lemos.

 An analysis by Colleen Shannon and David Moore of the spread of the Witty Internet Worm in March 2004.
-The network telescope and associated security efforts are a joint project of the UCSD Computer Science and Engineering Department and the Cooperative Association for Internet Data Analysis.
-For more information contact email@example.com We would like to thank Brian Kantor, Jim Madden, and Pat Wilson of UCSD for technical support of the Network Telescope project; Mike Gannis, Nicholas Weaver, Wendy Garvin, Team Cymru, and Stefan Savage for feedback on this document; and the Cisco PSIRT Team, Wendy Garvin, Team Cymru, Nicholas Weaver, and Vern Paxson for discussion as events unfolded.
-Support for this work was provided by Cisco Systems, NSF, DARPA, DHS, and CAIDA members.
+We would like to thank Brian Kantor, Jim Madden, Pat Wilson, Mike Gannis, Nicholas Weaver, Wendy Garvin, Team Cymru, Stefan Savage, the Cisco PSIRT Team, and Vern Paxson.

 Analysis of the Sapphire Worm - A joint effort of CAIDA, ICSI, Silicon Defense, UC Berkeley EECS and UC San Diego CSE

 The Sapphire Worm was the fastest spreading computer worm in history.
-It spread throughout the Internet and infected most of the vulnerable hosts that could be found within ten minutes.
-The worm (also called Slammer, SQLSlammer, W32.Slammer) began at almost exactly 5:30 AM (UTC) on Saturday January 25th and spread by infecting copies of Microsoft SQL Server and MSDE 2000 (Microsoft SQL Server Desktop Engine) that were exposed to the Internet.
-The analysis provided is a joint effort of CAIDA, ICSI, Silicon Defense, UC Berkeley EECS and UC San Diego CSE.
+The worm began at about 5:30 AM (UTC) on January 25th and spread by infecting copies of Microsoft SQL Server and MSDE 2000 (Microsoft SQL Server Desktop Engine) that were exposed to the Internet.

-This report describes the response from CAIDA to the announcement of the vulnerability MS08-67, by activating the Network Telescope to monitor any possible activity related to the exploit of that vulnerability.
-Starting on October 23 and over the course of four weeks, we analyzed the traffic received by the Network Telescope.
-During this period some scanning activity was detected related to other exploits, but no evidence of outbreak was found based on our observations.
-The lack of activity could be explained by a timely response from the community to neutralize or mitigate the spread of a possible worm or a specific black-listing of the Telescope address space.
+This report describes the response from CAIDA to the vulnerability MS08-67, by activating the Network Telescope to monitor any activity related to the vulnerability.
+We analyzed the traffic received by the Network Telescope, but no evidence of outbreak was found based on our observations.

-Code-Red Worms: A Global Threat We would like to thank Pat Wilson and Brian Kantor of UCSD for data and discussion; Vern Paxson (LBL and ACIRI) for providing an additional view point of data; Jeff Brown (UCSD/CSE) for producing animations of worm spread; Bill Fenner (AT&T Research) for useful comments and fli2gif; and Stefan Savage (UCSD) and kc claffy (CAIDA) for suggestions.
+Code-Red Worms: A Global Threat.
+We would like to thank Pat Wilson, Brian Kantor, Vern Paxson, Jeff Brown, Bill Fenner, Stefan Savage and kc claffy.
 We would also like to thank Cisco for their generous support, without which these analyses would have been impossible.
-Support for this work was provided by DARPA ITO NGI and NMS programs, NSF ANIR, and CAIDA members.

 Mirrored from the CAIDA blog post, regarding the Carna botnet scans.

-An analysis by David Moore and Colleen Shannon of the spread of the Nyxem (or Blackworm or Kama Sutra or MyWife or CME 24) Virus in January and early February 2006.
-For more information contact firstname.lastname@example.org.
+An analysis by David Moore and Colleen Shannon of the spread of the Nyxem Virus in January and early February 2006.
+For more information contact email@example.com.
 Support for this work was provided by Cisco Systems, NSF, DHS, and CAIDA members.

 From 2010-2013, CAIDA performed a study of the economics of Internet interconnection, supported by the NSF grant CNS-1017064, “NetSE-Econ: The economics of transit and peering interconnections in the Internet”.

-The worldwide distribution of Internet resources and address space is highly non- uniform.
 We present an analysis comparing five demographic measures against three measures of Internet resources, stratified by continent with substratification by country.
-We found that two continents and one country consume a much larger share of Internet resource allocation than predicted by their demographic measures of size.
+Two continents and one country consume a much larger Internet resource allocation than predicted by their demographic size.

-Recent Updates ARIN IPv6 Penetration Survey Results (2008-10-07) ARIN IPv6 Penetration Survey (2008-09-08) IPv4 WHOIS Map (2008-10-16) IPv4 Census Map (2007-10-12) These pages present the results of CAIDA’s work in 2005 and 2006 analyzing the rates and levels of consumption and use of Internet identifiers.
-Geoff Houston maintains current statistics on IPv4 consumption.
-Due to resource constraints and other priorities, we have shifted our efforts toward understanding the economic and security implications of IPv4 address ownership, where the Internet address policy community seems headed.
+The ARIN IPv6 Penetration Survey, ARIN IPv6 Penetration Survey, IPv4 WHOIS Map, IPv4 Census Map present the rates of consumption and use of Internet identifiers.
+We have shifted our efforts toward understanding the economic and security implications of IPv4 address ownership.

 This report presents the results of a controlled “anycast switching” experiment conducted on the Chilean .CL ccTLD anycast infrastructure.
 Using traces from the .CL anycast cloud, we measure the time it takes for a client to get redirected from a failing node to the next available node.

 This visualization shows the geographic distribution of DNS clients for anycast instances.
-We provide two world maps for each root, with individual anycast servers placed on the map at the “center of influence” of its observed clients.
-Wedges fanning out from each server indicate the direction, distance, and number of clients observed within the bounding angle of the wedge.
+We provide two world maps for each root with individual anycast servers placed on the map.
+Wedges indicate the direction, distance, and number of clients observed.

 This webpage describes the methodology for generating dual AS and router-level Internet topologies.
 We also present analysis that is used to justify some of the design decisions in the generator, which is available upon request.